aksommerville/sevensauces/README.md

 - - [ ] Compass?
 I'm not sure there's any point.
 - - NO: Chalk, Violin, Hat, Feather, Pitcher, Matches
 - - ALREADY DONE: Shovel, Seeds, Cheese, Gold
-- [x] Picking up fauna is not obvious.
-Need some indication immediately when the clock starts ticking.
-- [x] Release grapple over water.
-What should happen?
-What we have is not ok.
 - [ ] Fishing odds varying geographically.
 And maybe different kinds of fish?
 And maybe you can fish one spot out?
 - - It would be cool if you can catch a sea monster.
 Like, a giant squid that takes up half the screen.
 - [ ] Fishing challenges: